Injured at work

 Thompsons was successful in settling the claim out of court after obtaining an admission of liability from the insurers for Kwik-Fit.

-Paul Brown a solicitor within Thompsons Solicitors' Serious Injuries Team in Newcastle said: “This man sustained serious injuries and was ultimately killed by Kwik-Fit’s gross negligence.
+A solicitor within Thompsons Solicitors' serious injury team in Newcastle, said: “This man sustained serious injuries and was ultimately killed by Kwik-Fit’s gross negligence.
 They allowed the practice of dropping tyres from above onto a busy working area.

 Looking for legal advice following serious injury?
 Chat to one of our specialists today.